Kumaran-eTrk/WindowsAgent/README.md

    - desinationPath

 Also, update the **TaskScheduler.xml** file by modifying the executable path to reflect the correct location of the MonitorService.exe

+## For Futhermore Information, you can visit to our documentation site "https://etrk.kumaran.com/docs/" to learn more about application functionality.